 This appeal is for applicants who would like to request review of their dependency status for financial aid and do not meet the definition/criteria provided by federal regulations.
 Circumstances that do not qualify as “unusual circumstances” and that do not merit a dependency override include: parents refusing to contribute to the student’s education; parents unwilling to provide information on the FAFSA or for verification; parents not claiming the student as a dependent for income tax purposes; or student demonstrating total self-sufficiency.
 Please note: Being self-supporting and living on your own is not adequate justification to grant an exception.

-Requests can be made for professional judgement review are made by contacting the Financial Aid Office at email@example.com.
+Requests for professional judgement review are made by contacting the Financial Aid Office at email@example.com.
 You may also visit us at the first floor of the Student Services and Administration Building or call us at 510-885-2784.
 Additionally, Financial Aid staff may request a review on the student’s behalf at their request.
 Requests are reviewed by financial aid staff members.
 If needed, additional documentation and requirements will be requested of the student to submit through our online forms portal.

 The law governing the FSA programs is based on the premise that the family is the first source of the student’s support, and the law provides several criteria that decide if the student is considered independent of his parents for aid eligibility.
 Note that a student reaching the age of 18 or 21 or living apart from their parents does not affect their dependency status.